Why Adalo Works for Building a Local Marketplace App

 Scaling Your Marketplace: Managing Users, Data, and Performance

 As your marketplace grows beyond initial launch, you'll need to consider data management and performance optimization.
-Adalo supports apps serving 2 million+ users with proper architecture.
+With the right data relationship setups, Adalo apps can scale beyond 1 million monthly active users.

 Step 52: Monitor Usage Metrics